anandmurugesan/home/index.md

 ## News

 Back in the field for Valuing Democracy!
-Interviewing A. Prabhakaran ji (left), sitting MLA, and at the CPI (M) office with P. Sreenjivasan ji (right) in Palakkad, Kerala.
+Interviewing A. Prabhakaran ji, sitting MLA, and at the CPI (M) office with P. Sreenjivasan ji in Palakkad, Kerala.

 <img src="KL2026_Prabhakaran_Interview.jpg" width="450" height="300" /> <img src="KL2026_CPIM_Razaq.jpeg" width="450" height="300" />